zammad/zammad-documentation/contributing-install-source.rst

 Go to http://localhost and you'll see:
 ++++++++++++++++++++++++++++++++++++++

-* "Welcome to Zammad!", there you need to create your admin user and you need to invite other agents.
+* "Welcome to Zammad!", there you need to create your admin user and invite other agents.

 Install from source (Mac OS 10.8)